Dunbar's Number - How Large Can A Team Be?

 Dunbar's number is just an estimate based on averages, so it is possible to find individuals who have far fewer friendships, or who can manage many more.
 However, if people try to manage more than 150 relationships, they will begin to struggle and feel less connected to the people in that group.
 The more people we try to fit into our community, the more the quality of these relationships will deteriorate.
 However many names you might have in your address book, there are probably no more than 150 people with whom you have personal, stable, and trusting relationships.

 W.L.Gore & Associates, the manufacturers of Gore-Tex actually run their business on this principle.
-When a division expands beyond 150 employees then actually split it up into two smaller divisions.
+When a division expands beyond 150 employees then they actually split it up into two smaller divisions.
 This may seem extreme, however the company believes that it makes communication better and helps them to manage an efficient business.

 The average size of a team on our team building events seems to be around 30 people and at this size there is no doubt that relationships can be very strong.
 At this size people are able to understand how they get on with each of their team mates but also, importantly, how others in the team get on with each other.